Why Poker Forums and Reddit Are Killing Your Poker Results

 Lastly, once you build a small circle of serious poker players you can create a private Facebook or Discord group to discuss strategy or even meet up in person.

-If you want to know the strategies that I personally use to make $2000+ per month from low stakes poker as a 10 year pro, make sure you grab a copy of my free poker cheat sheet.
+Lastly, if you want to know the strategies that I personally use to make $2000+ per month from low stakes poker as a 10+ year pro, make sure you grab a copy of my free poker cheat sheet.

 Let me know your thoughts on networking with other poker players and discussing strategy in the comments below.
 What works best for you?